tax saving tips switzerland

 8. Pension funds

-Voluntary, additional contributions to your occupational pension fund to close existing gaps in your pension benefits are fully tax-deductible.
+Voluntary, additional contributions to your occupational pension fund to close gaps in your pension benefits can be deducted from your taxable income in full.
 As with the pillar 3a, lump-sum withdrawals from your pension fund are subject to a capital withdrawal tax which is lower than income tax.
+Making voluntary contributions to your occupational pension fund only makes sense if the pension fund is financially sound.

 9. Children

-A tax exemption applies for each of your dependent children.
+You can claim a tax exemption for each of your dependent children.
 This can be deducted from your taxable income.

 The tax exemption for federal income tax is 6600 francs per child.
 Cantonal tax deductions vary.
 In the canton of Zurich, for example, you can deduct 9000 francs per child.
 If parents live separately, share custody, and do not pay child support, then each parent can claim half of this exemption.
 If a parent pays child support, that parent can deduct the child support payments from their taxable income, while the other parent can claim the tax exemptions for the children.